 Samyam Shrestha

-I am a Ph.D. candidate in the Department of Agricultural and Applied Economics at the University of Georgia.
-I am an applied microeconomist specializing in agricultural and labor economics with a focus on U.S. agricultural labor, trade, firm dynamics, and immigration policy.
+I am a Ph.D. candidate in the Department of Agricultural and Applied Economics at the University of Georgia specializing in agricultural and labor economics.
+My research focuses on U.S. agricultural labor, trade, firm dynamics, and immigration policy.
 I am on the 2024-25 job market.

 Curriculum Vitae